English-speaking Quebecers: Politics

 Provincial legislation has also delimited the language rights of English-speaking Quebeckers and the role of their institutions since the Quiet Revolution as French-speaking Québécois sought to improve their economic prospects, assimilate immigrants into their community to maintain their population, and establish French as a language of business.
 Bill 63, introduced by the Union nationale government in 1969, required that English schools provide all students with a working knowledge of French.
 In 1974, the Liberal government of Robert Bourassa passed Bill 22 and restricted access to English schools to children who could pass a language test.
 In 1977, the separatist Parti Québécois passed the more intensive Charter of the French Language (Bill 101).
 This law made French the sole language of the civil service and of business in private workplaces with over 50 employees and established the right of all Quebeckers to work solely in French, now the sole official language of the province; it also favoured a demographic shift towards more francophones in Quebec by restricting access to English-language schools to children whose parents had attended Quebec English grade schools or high schools.
-The Charter is generally seen as emancipatory and a protector of culture and is immensely popular among majority francophone Quebeckers.
+The Charter is generally seen as emancipatory and a protector of culture and is immensely popular among Quebeckers.